humanwhocodes/humanwhocodes.com/src/pages/_posts/2004-12-20-fixing-duff-s-device.md

     iTestValue = 0;
 } while (--iLoopCount &gt; 0);</pre>

 This is, more or less, a direct port from the original C code.
 The problem is the value of `iLoopCount`, which will end up as a floating-point value in many situations.
-Operations involving floating-point numbers are more expensive than those using integers, so this isn&#8217;t optimal.
+Operations involving floating-point numbers are more expensive than those using integers, so this isn't optimal.
 To fix this, you can use `Math.ceil()` to convert the result into an integer:

 <pre>var iLoopCount = Math.ceil(iIterations / 8);</pre>

-Remember, the purpose of Duff&#8217;s Device is to speed up loop operations, so every little bit helps.
+Remember, the purpose of Duff's Device is to speed up loop operations, so every little bit helps.